Exlll/ConfigLib/README.md

 For a step-by-step tutorial with a more advanced example check out the [Tutorial](https://github.com/Exlll/ConfigLib/wiki/Tutorial) page on the wiki.

-If you want support Bukkit classes like `ItemStack`, check out the [Configuration properties](#configuration-properties) section.
+If you want support for Bukkit classes like `ItemStack`, check out the [Configuration properties](#configuration-properties) section.

 ```java